jasongilman/proto-repl-charts/README.md

 ### 1. Add proto-repl-charts as a dependency in your Clojure project.

+(Not necessary for self hosted REPL.
+The dependency is already available.)

 Add
 [![Clojars Project](https://img.shields.io/clojars/v/proto-repl-charts.svg)](https://clojars.org/proto-repl-charts)
  to your dependencies in your `project.clj` file.

 (Proto REPL comes with a default Clojure project.
 If you bring open a new Atom window for and start a REPL it will already have proto-repl-charts dependency loaded and available.)

 ### 2. [Start the REPL in Proto REPL](https://github.com/jasongilman/proto-repl#usage) and wait for it to come up.